sciknoworg/OntoLearner/docs/source/benchmarking/library_and_cultural_heritage/gnd.rst

 to describe authorities.
 The GND originates from the German library community and aims to solve the name ambiguity problem in the library world.

-:Domain: Library & Cultural Heritage
+:Domain: Library and Cultural Heritage
 :Category: Authority Files
 :Current Version: 1.2.0
 :Last Updated: 2024-08-26